Chris Via: Professional career

 Via joined the Professional Bowlers Association in 2017.
 In his first full season, he cashed in 12 of 20 events, made match play 7 times, made one championship round appearance, and won his first Regional Tour title as a PBA member.
 He made only one more championship round appearance over the next two seasons, while winning another Regional title in 2019.

 After appearing in the televised finals of four PBA majors between 2020 and 2021 without winning, Via won his first national PBA Tour title and first major at the 2021 U.S. Open.
 Having qualified as the #1 seed for the April 11 finals, Via won his lone TV match over second-seeded Jakob Butturff by a single pin, 214–213.
 Via finished third in the 2021 Chris Schenkel PBA Player of the Year voting, behind Kyle Troup and François Lavoie, while also finishing second in Tour points (behind Troup), and sixth in earnings ($125,210).

+On September 28, 2023 (broadcast October 22 on Fox), Via won the non-title PBA Strike Derby in Portland, Maine.

+On July 27, 2025, Via won his second PBA title in the PBA-PWBA Striking Against Breast Cancer Mixed Doubles tournament, with partner Bryanna Coté.
+Despite no singles titles in 2025, his consistency helped him rank sixth in points and seventh in earnings with a new career high of $147,684.
+On September 23, the PBA announced that Via had won the PBA Tony Reyes Community Service Award for 2025.
+The award annually recognizes "a current PBA member who exemplifies extraordinary community service, charitable or educational contributions over the course of a PBA season."
+Via has been active with the PBA's Bowlers to Veterans Link (BVL), and caught the attention of PBA Commissioner Tom Clark at the Striking Against Breast Cancer Mixed Doubles tournament, where he donated the bonus money for his two 300 games (the only two rolled during the entire tournament) back to the SABC foundation.

+PBA Tour titles

+Major titles are in bold text.